Armoured Autocar: Replacement

 All men in the crew were trained in all positions and could strip and reassemble the weapon blindfolded.

 The cramped size of the Canadian Motor Machine Gun Autocars only allowed 3 men each for the 2 Vickers, plus one driver and one officer, who had the option of using a Lewis Machine Gun mounted in front.

 Legacy

-The Canadian Armoured Autocar is considered to have played a major role as an influence on later armoured car designs such as American Half-Tracks like the M2, M3 and M5 vehicles used by Allied Forces during the duration of the Second World War.
-Imperial German Forces also adopted the Sd.Kfz 251, along with the Russian BA-30.
+The Canadian Armoured Autocar is considered to have played a major role as an influence on later armoured car designs such as American Half-Tracks like the M2 half-track car, the M3 half-track and M5 half-track vehicles used by Allied Forces during the duration of the Second World War.
+German Forces also adopted the Sd.Kfz.
+251, and the Soviets adopted the BA-30 in limited capacity alongside American half-tracks.
 Armoured cars of the first world war are what most consider to be the predecessors to modern day light tanks, reconnaissance vehicles and armoured vehicles/armoured troop transports.